-Major injury: A trauma care systems needs to be put in place by every hospital receiving patients with major trauma.
+Major injury: A trauma care system needs to be operated by every hospital receiving patients with major trauma.

-7.2 Are trauma services effective?
+8.2 Are trauma services effective?

-Evidence of the effectiveness of improvements in trauma services comes from panel reviews of preventable deaths, hospital trauma registry studies and population-based studies (Mock et al., 2004).
-Panel reviews indicate an average reduction of 50% in medically preventable deaths and population-based studies and trauma registry studies show around a 15%-20% reduction in mortality as a result of improvements in the trauma care system (Simons et al., 1999; Mann et al., 1999; Brennan et al., 2002).
+Evidence of the effectiveness of improvements in trauma services comes from panel reviews of preventable deaths, hospital trauma registry studies and population-based studies (Mock et al, 2004).
+Panel reviews indicate an average reduction of 50% in medically preventable deaths and population-based studies and trauma registry studies show around a 15%-20% reduction in mortality as a result of improvements in the trauma care system (Simons et al, 1999; Mann et al, 1999; Brennan et al, 2002).
 A comprehensive population based study examined the effects of planning of system for trauma management in all 50 states of the United States and found an 8% reduction in overall trauma mortality (including deaths at the scene and having adjusted for various confounding variables) due to improvements.
-The study found that the effect of the system of trauma managements was not usually evident until 10 years after its implementation and reached a maximum at 16 years (Nathens et al., 2000a, 2000b).
-A study in the US confirmed that the risk of death is significantly lower when care is provided in a trauma centre than in a non-trauma centre (MacKenzie et al., 1996)
+The study found that the effect of the system of trauma managements was not usually evident until 10 years after its implementation and reached a maximum at 16 years (Nathens et al, 2000a; Nathans et al, 2000b).
+A study in the US confirmed that the risk of death is significantly lower when care is provided in a trauma centre than in a non-trauma centre (MacKenzie et al, 1996).

-7.3 Establishing a national trauma system
+8.3 Establishing a national trauma system

-A prerequisite for high-quality trauma care in hospital emergency departments is the existence of a strategy for the planning, organisation and provision of a national trauma system.
-The strategy for the organisation of a national trauma care system needs to be formulated by health policymakers with input from medical professionals to provide research-based guidelines, standards and general advice about the treatment of trauma victims.
+A prerequisite for high-quality trauma care in hospital emergency departments is the existence of a strategy for the planning, organization and provision of a national trauma system.
+The strategy for the organization of a national trauma care system needs to be formulated by health policymakers with input from medical professionals to provide research- based guidelines, standards and general advice about the treatment of trauma victims.
 Trauma centres in several European Countries have protocols for the pre-hospital and hospital phase.
-National guidelines need to be formulated in consultation with national, scientific medical societies on trauma centres and their organisation.
+National guidelines need to be formulated in consultation with national, scientific medical societies on trauma centres and their organization.

-Each trauma system must be defined by local needs and assessments of capacity and developed with due regard for local culture, legislation, infrastructure, health-system capacity, economic considerations and administrative resources.
-International essential trauma care guidelines have recently been established by the World Health Organization (Mock et al., 2004).
+Each trauma system must be defined by local needs and assessments of capacity and developed with due regard for local culture, legislation, infrastructure, health-system capacity, economic considerations and administrative resources (Mock et al, 2004).

-There is considerable potential worldwide and in Europe to upgrade arrangements for trauma care and improve training in trauma care at the primary health care level, in district hospitals and in tertiary care hospitals (Peden et al., 2004), (Buylaert, 1999), (Coats & Davies, 2002).
-The US vision of a national trauma system is set out in Box 5 and Box 6 (NHTSA, 2006).
-The latest detailed requirements for trauma centre capability were are set out in 2006 by the American College of Surgeons (ACSTC, 2006) See Boxes 5 and 6.
+International essential trauma care guidelines have been established by the World Health Organisation (Mock et al, 2004).
+There is considerable potential worldwide and in Europe to upgrade arrangements for trauma care and improve training in trauma care at the primary health care level, in district hospitals and in tertiary care hospitals (Peden et al, 2004; Buylaert, 1999; Coats & Davies, 2002).
+The US vision of a national trauma system is set out in Box 6 and Box 7 (NHTSA, 2006).

+The latest detailed requirements for trauma centre capability were set out in 2006 by the American College of Surgeons (ACSTC, 2006).

-Box 5: The US Vision of a Trauma System for the Future
+Box 6: The US Vision of a Trauma System for the Future